thanos-io/thanos/docs/components/compact.md

                                 loaded, or compactor is ignoring the deletion because it's compacting the block at the same time.
+      --downsample.concurrency=1
+                                Number of goroutines to use when downsampling blocks.
       --downsampling.disable    Disables downsampling.
 This is not recommended as querying long time ranges without
                                 non-downsampled data is not efficient and useful